survivejs/webpack-book/manuscript/loading/04_javascript.md

 T> Given sometimes extending existing presets is not enough, [modify-babel-preset](https://www.npmjs.com/package/modify-babel-preset) allows you to go a step further and configure the base preset in a more flexible way.

-## Using Babel with Webpack Configuration
+## Using Babel with webpack configuration

 Even though Babel can be used standalone, as you can see in the _SurviveJS - Maintenance_ book, you can hook it up with webpack as well.
 During development, it can make sense to skip processing if you are using language features supported by your browser.